ibm-cloud-docs/dl/pricing.md

 Global routing expands access to include all {{site.data.keyword.cloud_notm}} data centers globally.
 There's no charge for global routing on Direct Link.
 However, Direct Link on Classic will still carry the global routing charge.

-Details on the markets and other considerations can be found in our [FAQs](/docs/dl?topic=dl-faqs).
+Details on the markets, changing billing options, and other considerations can be found in our [FAQs](/docs/dl?topic=dl-faqs).
+{: note}